-At Eatock, we uphold and teach 'British values'.
-These values are taught through the school curriculum.
-We believe that these values are aimed at being a good Citizen at a local and national level.
+At Eatock, we uphold and teach 'British Values' (Democracy, Rule of Law, Individual Liberty, Respect and Tolerance).
+These values are taught throughout the school curriculum.
+We believe that these values are aimed at being a good citizen at a local and national level.